 (5) If a notice has been given under the RWI Act section 39E(7) before the commencement day, on or after the commencement day the notice is to be taken to refer to the time within which and the manner in which a review of the decision may be sought.

 ”.

-11 On the date as at which this compilation was prepared, the Water Legislation Amendment (Competition Policy) Act 2005 Pt.
-6 had not come into operation.
-It reads as follows:

-“

-Part 6 — Rights In Water and Irrigation Act 1914

-54. The Act amended

-The amendment in this Part is to the Rights in Water and Irrigation Act 1914.

-55. Section 73 amended

-Section 73 is amended by deleting “or the Corporation”.

-”.